MaurizioB/hexchat-alsa-notify/README.md

 # hexchat-alsa-notify
-A hexchat addon to play notifications directly from alsa
+A hexchat addon to play notifications directly from [Alsa](http://alsa-project.org)

 Hexchat uses its internal engine to play sound notifications (or libcanberra),